 A short form captures the key details from your policy illustration: premiums, years paid, and projected values at future ages.
-Most people complete it in about 5-10 minutes with their illustration in hand.
+Most people complete it in less than 10 minutes with their illustration in hand.

 Step-by-step guidance is included for major carriers, with general instructions for others.